KIT-HYD/Hy2DL/README.md

 Access the new repository here: [Hy2DL](https://github.com/eduardoAcunaEspinoza/Hy2DL).

-What's New in the Updated Repository:
+What's New in the updated repository:
 - **Optimized folder structure**: Now follows standard Python package guidelines.
 - **Benchmark tests**: Comparison of our library against other studies from scientific literature.
 - **New Models**: We have implemented a new model to handle daily/hourly data.